Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 snippet:sqlserver-non-standard-schema

-In Versions 2.1 to 2.x it was also possible to pass custom schema in the connection string, using `Queue Schema` parameter:
+In Versions 1.2.3 to 2.x it was also possible to pass custom schema in the connection string, using `Queue Schema` parameter:

 snippet:sqlserver-non-standard-schema-connString
 snippet:sqlserver-non-standard-schema-connString-xml

-### Multiple custom schemas
+## Multiple custom schemas
 If two endpoints use different schemas then additional configuration is required.
 The sender needs to know the schema of the receiver, and subscriber needs the schema of the publisher.

+NOTE: In Versions 2.1.x to 2.x publisher also needs to know the schema of every subscriber.
+The same applies sending reply messages.

 The schema for another endpoint can be specified in the following ways: